Florida Asset Protection & Estate Planning Blog

 Generally,

-• a bank account in the sole name of a decedent is a probate asset, but a bank account held in-trust-for (ITF) another, or held jointly with rights of survivorship (JTWROS) with another, is not a probate asset;
+• a bank account in the sole individual name of a decedent is a probate asset, but a bank account held in-trust-for (ITF) another, or held jointly with rights of survivorship (JTWROS) with another, is not a Florida probate asset;

-3. WHY IS PROBATE NECESSARY?
+3. WHY IS FLORIDA PROBATE NECESSARY?

 Probate is necessary in